anonymousacc292/TBBSPlus/README.md

 * Using Docker to reproduce our results in few minutes without installing prerequisites.
 * Configuring and deploying our code on Ubuntu and macOS

+**Security Proof of $t$-out-of-$n$ with Weak Partial Blindness** We provide the security proof in the style of DKL+23 of our protocol in the t-out-of-n setting with weak partial blindness at `security_proof.pdf`.

 **Note** To quickly validate our results, we set the default number of parties to 10-out-of-10 for the n-out-of-n scenario in our benchmarks.
 Additionally, to demonstrate that our signing protocol performs equally well in the t-out-of-n scenario, we set the default to 10-out-of-15, ensuring the number of signing parties remains the same as in the n-out-of-n scenario.
 We also provide detailed instructions below for updating the number of parties in our benchmarks.

 ## Table of Contents